EUDAT-Training/B2SHARE-Training/deploy/04_Installation.md

 $ sudo docker-compose up -d
 ```

+where the `-d` option indicates to start the containers in the background.

 Now your own B2SHARE instance is available in your own domain!
 It might take a while before the service is fully running, so be patient and check back after a few minutes in your browser.

 In the meantime you can see the actual output of all the container logs using the following command: